Description

 Learning Outcomes

-• Models and approaches to organizational change
+• Describe key models and approaches to organizational change

-• Individual and organizational resistance
+• Analyze sources of individual and organizational resistance to change.

-• The Kotter 8-step Change Model
+• Apply the Kotter 8-step Change Model to a change scenario or initiative.

 Duration